NamespaceV/NamespaceV.github.io/BoardgameManuals/DinosaurIsland.md

 All spaces can only be used the amount of times equal to number of spaces, and some spaces require more workers.
 Only increase security or build padlock is not limited.

+Threat and security is not limited to 10, use +10 and +20 tiles when needed, security increase cost is capped at 5 after you get to security 9+

 Other lab upgrades say what they do on the tile.

 ## Phase 4 Tourists